Coming Soon: Team League

 Each of your teams will be ranked separately, starting at Rank 50, and can rank-up by consistently toppling opponents of increasing skill in Team League matchmaking.
 It is also worth noting that ranking is determined by a team’s performance as a whole in Team League matches, and will not be affected by the Hero League rankings, or matchmaking ratings, of its individual members.

 With our next patch, we’ll also be implementing a change for ranked points in both Hero and Team League, in which the number of points you gain or lose by playing ranked games will fluctuate more broadly based on the skill difference between you and your opponents.
-These additional ranked points, or "Match Points" should help skilled players and teams more quickly reach the ranks where they belong, and offer higher point rewards for defeating tougher opponents.
+This should help skilled players and teams more quickly reach the ranks where they belong, and offer higher point rewards for defeating tougher opponents.
 Additionally, it’s possible for a player or team’s matchmaking rating in Hero or Team League to increase at a faster rate than the current rank indicates.
-In these situations, you’ll earn a "Skill Bonus", which offers a number of additional ranked points to help your rank more quickly align with your rating.
+In these situations, you’ll earn a number of additional “bonus” points to help your rank more quickly align with your rating.
 We’re also still planning to add a different experience for Team League competitors beyond Rank 1 that will function much like StarCraft II Grandmaster League, but we’ll have more information on that with future updates.

 Starting and Ending a Match